Torque (film): Box office

 The film opened at #4 at the U.S. Box office raking in $9,970,557 USD in its first opening weekend.
 The movie's theatrical run took in a total of $21,215,059 in the United States and worldwide $46,546,197, against a production budget of approximately $40,000,000.

 Reception

-On Rotten Tomatoes the film has a score of 22% based on reviews from 116 critics.
-The site's consensus is that the film is "Silly and noisy ... stylish fun for the MTV crowd."
-On Metacritic it has a score of 41% based on reviews from 29 critics.

 A positive review came from Kevin Thomas of L.A.
-Times who called it "A terrific action picture.
+Times, calling it "A terrific action picture.
 Stylish unpretentious fun."
-Jeremy Wheeler at allmovie.com rated Torque 3 stars out of 5 stating: "Torque is a shot of adrenaline straight to the heart, eliciting so many moments of amped-up and overblown excitement that those with medical conditions (and very serious taste in film) should probably stay ten blocks away.... this little slice of joy relishes in being abundantly over-the-top at every explosive turn."
+Jeremy Wheeler at AllMovie rated Torque 3 stars out of 5 stating: "Torque is a shot of adrenaline straight to the heart, eliciting so many moments of amped-up and overblown excitement that those with medical conditions (and very serious taste in film) should probably stay ten blocks away.... this little slice of joy relishes in being abundantly over-the-top at every explosive turn."

 The film has since gone on to acquire a cult following among sports-bike racers and enthusiasts, as well as racing film fans.
-The film has also garnered some appreciation for its over the top stunts, fast pace and stylish action sequences.
+It has also garnered some appreciation for its over-the-top stunts, fast pace and stylish action sequences.